Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 - Multiple sessions are generally necessary to clear all stone fragments.

 Complications include pain in the gallbladder area and pancreatitis, usually occurring within a month of treatment.
 In addition, not all of the fragments may clear the bile duct.
 Adding erythromycin (E.E.S.
 Granules) to the treatment regimen may help remove these fragments.
 About 35% of patients who are left with fragments are at risk for further problems, which can be severe.
 The chance of recurrence after 1 to 3 years is relatively high with this procedure, with up to one quarter or more patients eventually requiring surgery.
-Older people may have a lower risk for recurrence than younger adults.
+Older people may have a lower risk of recurrence than younger adults.

 Percutaneous cholecystostomy is a procedure that may be used in seriously ill patients with severe gallbladder infection who cannot tolerate immediate surgery.
 It is also the standard treatment for patients with acalculous cholecystitis (gallbladder inflammation without stones).
 This procedure uses a needle to withdraw fluid from (aspirate) the gallbladder.
 A drainage catheter is inserted through the skin and into the gallbladder while the fluid drains out.
 In some cases, the catheter may be left in place for up to 8 weeks.
 After that time, if possible, laparoscopy or an open cholecystectomy may be performed.
 Without a laparoscopy, recurrence rates with this procedure are high.